VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/physical.md

 Some displays may support Freesync or Gsync <a class="ptr">(12)</a>, and both of these technologies require a supported graphics card in the system as well.
 These allow the display and computer to adaptively change the refresh rate so the monitor and computer both send and display frames in sync, which can make even a low refresh rate 'feel' much higher.
 This is a feature typically marketed to gamers and only supported in video games, but this has been changing a tiny bit.
 The big thing to note here is that it's dependent on the frame rate of the application that the user cares about, you could, I guess, sync to your your compositor's (the thing that draws multiple windows onto the desktop simultaneously) frame rate, but I don't think there could even be any benefit there.
 So, really, this is mostly applicable to games as there's a few other applications you'd even want to run in full screen where this latency and responsiveness improvement would matter.

-related to refresh rate is **latency**.
+Related to refresh rate is **latency**.
 In general this can actually mean two things, one is how long it takes for an image sent to the screen to actually be displayed.
 The lower this time the better, with good screens being sub 10 millisecond.
 Unfortunately, there's no standard among the industry to measure this and many get it wrong.

 Also with latency there's grey to grey times, this is a measure of how long it takes a pixel to go from one shade to another.
 The lower this is the less motion blur the screen will exhibit.

 This, to me, is a big deal.
 Latency is something you can *feel*.
 If there's a long total input lag between the time you click something and that action taking place, that's a big fucking problem- and long here doesn't even mean all that much time:

+{{< quote "[Wikipedia Article on Input Lag](https://en.wikipedia.org/wiki/Input_lag) citing [Console Gaming: The Lag Factor](https://www.eurogamer.net/digitalfoundry-lag-factor-article?page=2) from eurogamer.net" >}}

-> Testing has found that overall "input lag" (from controller input to display response) times of approximately 200 ms are distracting to the user.[[6\]](https://en.wikipedia.org/wiki/Input_lag#cite_note-6) [(Wikipedia Article on Input Lag)](https://en.wikipedia.org/wiki/Input_lag)
+Testing has found that overall "input lag" (from controller input to display response) times of approximately 200 ms are distracting to the user.

+{{< /quote >}}

 So, the time it actually takes for your display to update once it's gotten a frame is not irreverent.